Best Of 2026

 - Free with friendly UX, barcode included, no photo: Lose It!

-We rank below by the actual user experience of the free tier.
+We rank by actual user experience of the free tier — measured against the four criteria.

 The picks